 - Increase automatic investment amounts ($500/month excluding pension contributions at Jan 1) – This was my ‘pay myself first’ goal, and in the first half of the year, we increased our auto-investments from $500 to $900/month, and in the latter half, we increased them even more, to about $1,240/month, so GOAL BIG-TIME ACCOMPLISHED!!

 - Annual spend under $80K – This is the one I wasn’t totally sure we’d achieve… Our December spend was $7,051.59, which brings our total 2017 spend to… wait for it… $78,939.80!!
 WOOT WOOT!!
 This was a close one, but GOAL ACCOMPLISHED!!!
 Some expenses of note this month:

 - $1000 for a 5-day trip to Ottawa (not including flights, which were paid for earlier this year) to attend Roar of the Rings, a curling tournament to determine Canada’s Olympic representatives (congrats Team Koe & Team Homan!).
 This might seem expensive but for a curling fanatic like me, it was an ahhh-mazing time and so absolutely worth every. single. penny.

 - $415 in sports-related expenses.

 - $355 in medical costs (most of which will be recovered through our work health plans).

-- Increase our saving % (20% at Jan 1) – We ended the year with a save percentage of about 34% of our gross income, so GOAL BIG-TIME ACCOMPLISHED!!
+- Increase our saving % (20% at Jan 1) – We ended the year with a save percentage of about 38% of our net income, so GOAL BIG-TIME ACCOMPLISHED!!